vincentbaylon/phoenix/README.md

 Room for improvement:

-- Refactor code to be useable
+- Refactor code to be reuseable
+- Find repeating code
 - Fix sizing of elements on different screens

 To do: